A 90-minute Boston-Cape Cod ferry ride cuts miles, and perhaps hours of travel time, off a bus or car trip between Boston and Provincetown.

 If you'll be staying any distance from Provincetown, you need to consider how far you're willing to travel to reach your ultimate destination.

 Which towns are near enough to make the Boston-Provincetown ferry a convenient choice?

 If you're staying anywhere else, you'll have a long way to travel after you dock in Provincetown.

 Neither cruise line transports vehicles.
 Bicycles are allowed on board (for a small extra charge).

 So if you want a car to use while you're here, you'll need to rent one in Provincetown.

-And if you want to go beyond downtown, just hop on the shuttle.
-It'll take you to the beach or nearly anywhere you'd like to go around town, for just a few dollars.
+Want to go beyond downtown?
+Hop on the shuttle.
+It'll take you to the beach or nearly anywhere you'd like to go around town for just a few dollars.

-If you absolutely, positively have to get here (or back to Boston) by a specific time, then you might want to consider a different mode of transportation.
+If you absolutely, positively must get to the Cape or back to Boston by a specific time, then consider a different mode of transportation.